 Whether you run a for-profit business, a nonprofit association, a nation, or even a household, every decision is made through the lens of established roles, rules, and practices.
-This is governance; the proper administration of designated policies so that an overarching mission and purpose can be achieved.
+This process is called governance, the proper administration of designated policies to achieve an overarching mission and purpose.

-One of the key elements of governance is deciding how to delegate decision-making power among the different members of an organization.
-Within a nonprofit association, those members include the board, staff, volunteers, as well as directors, executives, and committee members.
+Therefore, one of the critical elements of governance is deciding how to delegate decision-making power among various organization members.
+Within a nonprofit association, those members include the nonprofit board management, staff, volunteers, directors, executives, and committee members.

 What is Nonprofit Board Governance?

-Nonprofit board governance is unique in that the members of a nonprofit mostly focus on both the viability of the association and the social impact and mission.
-Accountability and strategic planning are an important part of the governance process, as is the determination of responsibility and authority.
+Nonprofit board governance is unique in that the members of a nonprofit mostly focus on both the association’s viability and the social impact and mission.
+Therefore, accountability and strategic planning are an important part of the governance process, as is the determination of responsibility and authority.

-The traditional model of governance has been in practice for over 75 years and is still often used as the foundation for determining governance in many nonprofits, especially smaller ones.
-In this model, the board is responsible for strategic planning, budget, all policies, and oversight of committees.
-They delegate most day-to-day responsibilities to the Executive Director who they are responsible for hiring.
+The traditional governance model has been in practice for over 75 years and is still often used as the foundation for determining governance in many nonprofits, especially smaller ones.
+Therefore, in this model, the board is responsible for strategic planning, budget, policies, and committees’ oversight.
+Similarly, they delegate most day-to-day responsibilities to the Executive Director, who they are responsible for hiring.
 In this governance model, staff, volunteers, executives, and committees report back to the board.

 The model is also often called a working board.

-Some organisations find this model to be too restrictive, leaving the board disengaged.
-The Policy Board Model ends up being the extreme opposite of the Traditional Model of Board Governance.
+Generally speaking, some organizations find this model to be too restrictive, leaving the board disengaged.
+Therefore, the Policy Board Model ends up being the extreme opposite of the Traditional Model of Board Governance.

-The lines are very clear in the Comp Model, giving many organizations the clarity they need.
+Overall, the lines are evident in the Comp Model, giving many organizations the clarity they need.

-The chart below clearly delineates the fundamental differences of each model of board governance as it relates to each aspect of your nonprofit organization.
+Below, the chart clearly outlines each model of board governance’s fundamental differences related to each aspect of your nonprofit organization.